 “rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”

-Having made three statements about how God strengthens the believer, he makes a statement about how the believer should respond to what God has done.
+Having made three statements about how God strengthens the believer, Paul now makes an assertion about how the believer should respond to what God has done.

 “abounding in it with thanksgiving”

-Thanksgiving is a manifestation of a mature believer who recognizes what God has done in his or her life.
+Thanksgiving is a manifestation of a mature believer who recognizes what God has done in their life.

 The capacity of thanksgiving means that we do not grumble and complain about our station in life.
+We cannot have it both ways.
 We cannot both criticize and be thankful at the same time.
-We cannot have it both ways.